pallets/flask/docs/errorhandling.rst

 are interchangeable when handed to the registration methods or decorator (``BadRequest.code == 400``).

-You are however not limited to a :exc:`~werkzeug.exceptions.HTTPException` or its code but can register a handler for every exception class you like.
+You are however not limited to :exc:`~werkzeug.exceptions.HTTPException` or HTTP status codes but can register a handler for every exception class you like.

 .. versionchanged:: 1.0

-   Errorhandlers are now prioritized by specifity instead of the order they're registered in.
+   Errorhandlers are now prioritized by specificity of the exception classes they are registered for instead of the order they are registered in.

 Handling
 ````````